dbt-labs/clearbit/notes.md

 - connect to redshift, get domains that have not had lookups in the recent past and look them up
   - make sure to only lookup domains that have ltv > 0
-- append lookup timestamp to data in redshift so that i can filter on that.